- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Compatible with pretty much all smartphones, MP3 players, and so on, they bring a new level of portability to your digital audio.
 Note that you will want the R6i model for iPhone and other Apple devices and the R6m for Android devices.

 So, what’s the difference, and is there a noticeable improvement when using them?
 At least plug-in audio is quick and easy to test, unlike wiring sets of speakers in and out.

 The Klipsch R6 comes in black or white, with an R6i model that has an inline control on the cable.
 Built from aluminum and elastomer plastic, they come with contour ear tips for a snug fit that should help keep out the noise of the outside world.

 The soft silicone tips are also designed for comfort, so you shouldn’t feel any discomfort when wearing them for an extended period of time.
 Should you lose or tear one of the buds, replacements are easily available.

 Crammed inside the headphones are a pair of moving coil drivers for realistic and dynamic sound across the range of frequencies.
 They offer a decent bass response, although you may want to juggle the equalizer on your device for the perfect sound.

 Pros of the Klipsch R6

-They are comfortable to wear and do a decent job of cutting out background sound, but obviously aren’t a patch on noise-cancelling headphones.
+They are comfortable to wear and do a decent job of cutting out background sound but obviously aren’t a patch on noise-canceling headphones.
 As long as you are sat somewhere fairly quiet then you can listen without distraction, but a street cafe really isn’t the ideal place to be trying to get some quality listening in.

 The bass really does sound like it is coming from a decent set of speakers, but they seem to have a bit more bass than the previous R4 models, which some listeners might find a touch aggressive.
 So, you should dig into the equalizer settings to tone things down a touch and it is usually easy enough to find the perfect balance of sound.